thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

   * An organisation (project, private company, SDO) wants to reserve a block of some size and does whatever it wants with it.
 Clashes are not be possible if everyone behaves.
-  * A completely private and self-contained project, wants to allocate its own set of error codes.
+  * A completely private and self-contained project wants to allocate its own set of error codes.
 Clashes are possible, but irrelevant as long as the API does not transpire.
 * Support for "official" protocols, which need: